arangodb/arangodb/Documentation/Books/Manual/Administration/Arangorestore.md

 To reload data from a dump previously created with [arangodump](Arangodump.md), ArangoDB provides the _arangorestore_ tool.

+Please note that arangorestore
+**must not be used to create several similar database instances in one installation**.

+This means if you have an arangodump output of database `a`, and you create a second database `b` on the same instance of ArangoDB, and restore the dump of `a` into `b` - data integrity can not be guaranteed.

 Reloading Data into an ArangoDB database
 ----------------------------------------